nkachalia1/W11D4/README.md

 ## Phase 1 - Create a new Rails project and set up the database

-To begin, create a new Rails project:
+To begin, create a new Rails project:rails new pokedex-rails-backend -G -T --database=postgresql --api --minimal

 ```shell
 rails new pokedex-rails-backend -G -T --database=postgresql --api --minimal